-Each month the National Office will bill members for annual renewals during the month preceding the expiration of their membership.
-A second notice is sent from the PCA National Office, via the eMailer program, 30 days before the membership expires.
-The Region membership chair has access to the eMailer program recipients in their Region to whom these notices were sent.
+Each month the National Office sends a renewal notice for annual renewals during the month preceding the expiration of their membership.
+A second notice is sent from the PCA National Office, via the eMailer tool, 30 days before the membership expires.
+The Region membership chair has access to whom these notices were sent.
 This program is constantly updated by the PCA National Office, so that the Region Membership Chair can determine if and when members have renewed.
 The Region membership chair can assist by reminding those members whose renewal periods are approaching to pay dues promptly upon receipt of their invoices.
 The easiest and fastest way to send renewal reminders is via the eMailer tool.
 These reminders will be going to the "ARNEW" status members as noted in the Region roster file, "My Region Renewing Members" in the eMailer tool.
 Be aware that a percentage of members do not have email addresses in the database and they will not receive emailed Region reminders.
 Reminders with a personal note, a statement of Region benefits, and upcoming events calendar are most effective.
 A personal phone call is the most effective renewal reminder, but not always practical in large Regions.

 Only one invoice will be sent from the National Office.
 A final reminder notice is sent from the National Office after the expiration of a membership inviting the member to reinstate.
-A Non Renewal Survey is also sent with this reminder to ascertain reasons why members drop.
+The Region may choose to send a Non-Renewal Survey with this reminder to ascertain reasons why members drop.
 This information is compiled and reported on by the Region Membership Chair.
 It is recommended that the Region also make their own second email reminder for these "NO" non-renewals, the "My Region Dropped Members" in the Emailer tool.
 Sending one email to ARNEW and one to NO status members, two emails per month, has been shown to have significant impact on reducing the number of non-renewals.